equinor/ert/README.md

 (history matching) with the EnKF method, now the primary method for model updating is the Ensemble Smoother (ES).

+## Prerequisites

+The following is needed to run ert properly
+- libblas
+- lapack

+MacOS already ships with BLAS and LAPACK implementations in its [vecLib](https://developer.apple.com/documentation/accelerate/veclib) framework.

+## Installation

 ``` sh
 $ pip install ert